erdbeere/tml/docs/mapformat.rst

 The Teeworlds map format
 ========================

-In this section I describe my current state of knowledge about how a teeworlds map is structured.
+In this section you will learn how a teeworlds map is structured.
+This knowledge is not needed for using the library, but it can be helpfull if you are interested in understanding what is going on behind the scenes or just want to hack a map yourself.

 Header
 ======